Announcement Type: Initial Solicitation for Grant Applications (SGA).

 E. Entities described in Section 501(c)(4) of the Internal Revenue Code that engage in lobbying activities are not eligible to receive funds under this announcement because Section 18 of the Lobbying Disclosure Act of 1995, Public Law No. 104-65, 109 Stat.
 691, prohibits the award of Federal funds to these entities.

-F. The only potential areas that will be served through this urban competition for HVRPs in FY 2004 are the metropolitan areas of the 75 U.S. cities largest in population and the city of San Juan, Puerto Rico (see Appendix I).
+F. The only potential areas that will be served through this urban competition for HVRPs in FY 2005 are the metropolitan areas of the 75 U.S. cities largest in population and the metropolitan area of San Juan, Puerto Rico (see Appendix I).

 H. Limitations on Administrative and Indirect Costs